ropensci/roweb3/content/blog/2025-01-20-conduct2024/index.md

 ## Committee Members Activities

+We reflected on how we handle incidents, decide, take necessary actions, and possibly communicate with the reported and/or reported persons.
+As a result of this conversation, we have been working on a template to guide the CoC steps.

 Yanina Bellini Saibene attended the Book Club organized by R-Ladies Global to read and discuss the book ["How to Respond to Code of Conduct Reports"](https://files.frameshiftconsulting.com/books/cocguide.pdf).
 It was a good opportunity to discuss and learn with other CoC member of other organizations like R-Ladies, Bioconductor and Forwards.